MA (Cantab) PGDip Registered MBACP (Accredited)

 I trained as a counsellor and psychotherapist at Roehampton University and am experienced in Humanistic, existential and psychodynamic approaches to therapy.
 More recently I have been studying the work of Carl Jung at the Society for Analytical Psychology.

-I am a member of the British Association for Counselling and Psychotherapy and work to their ethical guidelines.
+I am an accredited member of the British Association for Counselling and Psychotherapy and work to their ethical guidelines.

 My experience includes working as a counsellor and psychotherapist for charities and in GP's practices.